Celytic/Wine-Game-Compatibilities/Game-list.md

 # Note about this document
 This list exists purely for documentation of getting Windows games (or attempting to get them) to run on Linux using software such as Wine and other dependencies for performance.
-This is purely my experience, and I may have tips to get things working in this thread.,
+This is purely my experience, and I may have tips to get things working in this thread.

+This list does not apply to the Steam Deck; I don't own one nor currently plan on getting one.

 If you want to check what hardware I use to test, please check my other repository for the specs used as well as my software setup.